vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.13:
+  - Improved:
+    - Now using HTTP for the remote database URI warns of an error (on mobile) or notice (on desktop).
+  - Refactored:
+    - Dependencies have been polished.
 - 0.22.12:
   - Changed:
     - The default settings has been changed.